gior11/US-medical-insurance-costs-project/README.md

 # US-medical-insurance-costs-project

-A practice project analyzing some data from the US insurance costs using python.
+A practice project analyzing data about insurance costs and patient's info using python.